-- Secondly, MACRS permits changing from the DDB method to straight line depreciation, once depreciation benefits have been optimized.
+- Secondly, MACRS permits changing from the DDB method to straight-line depreciation, after optimizing depreciation benefits.

 This impact is also apparent in Exhibit 1, below, where the MACRS "curve" sits alongside the normal DDB curve.

 MACRS also follows normal DDB rules in one aspect.
-Asset residual values (salvage values) are disregarded under the MACRS schedule, as they are also disregarded under normal DDB depreciation.
+The MACRS schedule disreguards residual values (salvage values), as does the normal DDB schedule.
 Under MACRS and normal DDB, therefore, depreciation schedule percentages are applied against the full asset cost.
 In other words, under MACRS and DDB, depreciable cost= full asset cost.

 US Government Source for MACRS Rules